Wreck diving: Wreck diving sites

 For technical divers there are a few wrecks that have attracted widespread popularity.
 For years SS Andrea Doria was regarded as the pinnacle of challenges to the wreck diver, but, since the popularisation of trimix as a breathing gas, technical divers now dive deeper and more challenging wrecks, and Andrea Doria is now considered by some to be a good training wreck for trimix divers.

-In popular culture

-Wreck diving is featured in the Uncharted video game series.